Vyral/scott-hoffman/_posts/2019-08-20-buyers-sellers-and-homeowners-check-out-these-great-local-vendors.md

 {% include pullquote.html %}

-**Kyle Cary with DHS Renovations is another great vendor we like to recommend to homeowners, buyers, and sellers in our area.** We’ve been working with Kyle for more than a decade, and we’ve always known him to provide a high-quality experience at a reasonable cost when it comes to home renovations.
+**Kyle Carrick with DHS Renovations is another great vendor we like to recommend to homeowners, buyers, and sellers in our area.** We’ve been working with Kyle for more than a decade, and we’ve always known him to provide a high-quality experience at a reasonable cost when it comes to home renovations.
 If you’re looking to upgrade your home, you can reach Kyle at (919) 830-0829.&nbsp;

 **The last vendor on today’s list is Bruce Jones of Five Star Painting.** Whether you’re looking to transform your home into a clean slate before you sell it or you’re interested in giving your current residence a little pop of color, Bruce and his team do a fantastic job with re-touching and repainting homes both inside and out.
 You can reach Bruce by calling (919) 315-6511.